 If you create SKUs in the right way, there will be no identical SKUs in your system.
 Each SKU is unique, and two different items cannot be marked with the same SKU number.
 At the same time, these two items can have the same UPC or barcode.
 These are other identification codes used by online retailers.
 Let’s discuss UPC in more detail.

 Unlike SKU, UPC, or Universal Product Code, is not specific to your business.
 These are universal codes that consist of 12 characters and identify a manufacturer and item.
 UPC codes consist of numbers only.
 They are used globally and universally.
-When creating SKU codes, keep in mind the information below to make sure that your SKU and UPC are different.
+When creating SKU, keep in mind the information below to make sure that your SKU and UPC are different.

 What if you decide to save your time and use UPC codes as SKUs?
 As a rule, it’s better to create an SKU that differs from a UPC.
 This is because a universal product code is for external use and does not consider extra characteristics that are vital for your supply chain management.
 For example, the supplier’s name.
 If you have it in your SKU, your management team will get quick access to stock information.
 They will also be able to organize the supply chain effectively.
 If you use UPC codes as your SKU, you will lack this data.
 The same goes for the order of items and the number of items in stock.
 Universal Product Codes won’t give you this information.
 In most cases, it’s ineffective to use UPCs as your SKUs.